naveedpash/codestat/content/blog/you-have-to-be-smart.md

 description = "Working smart just to work hard" date = 2020-11-08 template = "page.html"
+[taxonomies]
+category = ["Resident Life"]
 +++

-You have to be smart.
+> 'You have to be smart.'
+>
+> &mdash; Anonymous Resident

 This is the maxim on the tongue of many senior residents as they instruct our junior residents that working around obstacles and being determined is the best way to be a star resident.
-As it so happens.
-This may not always be the case.
-Usually they end up adding extra work.
-There is a workflow or worklist and they just add more steps than that workflow thinking that they're working smart to overcome obstacles, like a printer that doesn't work in one ward and I have to go and service itself in another ward.
+This post is about all those times when I thought this wasn't the case and what we should do about it

 Residents will exert themselves to develop workarounds for roadblocks to completing tasks necessary for everyday patient care.
-This is partly driven by the fact that attending consultants won't accept technical issues as a valid cause of failure to complete tasks essential to patient care which is valid on their part as well.
-However everyday tasks can become increasingly laborious as the number of workarounds continue to various roadblocks continue to increase in number.
+This is partly driven by the fact that attending consultants won't accept technical issues as a valid reason for failure to complete tasks essential to patient care.
+I don't think there is any blame on them for expecting such.
+However everyday tasks can become increasingly laborious as the number of workarounds to various roadblocks continue to increase in number.

+> Residents will exert themselves to develop workarounds for roadblocks to completing tasks necessary for everyday patient care.

 Let's consider the example of vital monitoring.
 There continue to exist a number of hospitals where vitals are recorded by hand on paper flowsheets.
 A doctor